 Figuring out why you’re doing this will be a big motivator to come back week after week and continue on your path.
 Plus, after you do it a couple times you’ll get the hang of it and the question of “What’s for dinner?” will be an easy one to answer.

-If you think a pen & paper meal planning template might work better than an app for you, grab these meal planning templates here!
+If you think a pen & paper meal planning template might work better than an app for you, grab my meal planning template bundle here!

 Using A meal planning app to Plan Recipes For the Week